sustainable-computing-io/kepler-doc/docs/design/metrics.md

 Note:
     You can enable/disable expose of those metrics through `EXPOSE_IRQ_COUNTER_METRICS` environment value.

-## Kepler metrics for Node information:
+## Kepler metrics for Node information

 - **kepler_node_info** (Counter)
     This metric shows the node metadata like the node CPU architecture.

-## Kepler metrics for Node energy consumption:
+## Kepler metrics for Node energy consumption

 - **kepler_node_core_joules_total** (Counter)
     Similar to container metrics, but representing the aggregation of all containers running on the node and operating system (i.e. "system_process").